show50726/Sandbox/README.md

 # Sandbox
-Some falling sand built with WebGPU with single html script
+Some falling sand built with WebGPU with single a html script